School Name

 Whole staff access to RWInc online video updates and termly visits from consultant trainer

-Phonics lead in school to model phonics sessions, support new to school teachers to enable consistency and monitor teaching and assessment of phonics across EYFS and KS1.
+Phonics lead in school to model phonics sessions, support new to schoolteachers to enable consistency and monitor teaching and assessment of phonics across EYFS and KS1.

 Read Write Inc Phonics is a systematic synthetic phonics approach which, when used with fidelity, explicitly teaches pupils a comprehensive set of letter-sound relationships in a pre-planned sequence.
-There is extensive evidence that this benefits Key Stage 1 pupils’ learning, and also older pupils who struggle to decode.
+There is extensive evidence that this benefits Key Stage 1 pupils’ learning, and older pupils who struggle to decode.

 Targeted academic support (for example, tutoring, one-to-one support structured interventions)

-Budgeted cost: £68,000
+Budgeted cost: £55,700

 Activity